ashmkaur/Machine_learning/readme.md

 # Hi!
 I've started learning this is my first project
-# "Cupcakes or muffins on the basis of just two features "Flour, Sugar", this is a classification based support vector machine model which checks whether
+# "Cupcakes or muffins on the basis of just two features "Flour, Sugar", this is a classification based support vector machine model which checks whether a particular recipe is cupcake or a muffin?